Cora-nation! Rookie manager leads Red Sox to championship

 "Offensively, we did a lot of good things.
 And then the bench, it was amazing, they had the best utility guy in the bigs in 2007," Cora said with a playful grin Sunday.
 "That guy was great."

-With the season over, Cora can enjoy spending more time with his twin 15-month-old boys.
-Free from any criticism that comes with such a high-pressure job, too, although he doesn't stress over it.
+With the season over, Cora can enjoy spending more time with his twin 15-month-old boys and older daughter.
+He can do that free from any criticism that comes with such a high-pressure job, too, although he doesn't stress over it.

 "I really don't care if they second-guess me.
 I prepare.
 We prepare as a group, and you make decisions," he said after Game 1.
 "And honestly when I'm done here, I shower, I get in that car, I might get a text and say, "Go to the pharmacy and get some diapers for the kids."